Unified Model of Heated Plasma Expansion: Energetics

-In figure \ref{fig:alphaPlots}$(a)$, $\alpha_{Ki}$ increases with $\eta$ at fixed $\zeta_c$ as the ions respond faster and are accelerated to higher energies in the timescale for electron heating.
-Since the strength of the sheath field governs the velocity scale of the accelerated ions, the parametric variation of $Q_f$ determines the variation of the ion kinetic energy with respect to $\eta$ and $|\zeta_c|$.
+In Fig.~\ref{fig:alphaPlots}$(a)$, $\alpha_{Ki}$ increases with $\eta$ at fixed $\zeta_c$ as the ions respond faster and are accelerated to higher energies in the electron heating timescale.
+Since the strength of the sheath field governs the velocity scale of the accelerated ions, the parametric variation of $Q_f$ (Fig.~\ref{fig:paramVarPlots}$(b)$) determines the variation of the ion kinetic energy with respect to $\eta$ and $|\zeta_c|$.
 Thus, at low values of $|\zeta_c|$, the total ion kinetic energy increases relative to the total electron thermal energy with increasing $|\zeta_c|$ for fixed $\eta$.
-However, $\alpha_{Ki}$ gets smaller at large values of $|\zeta_c|$, as the variations in the ion profiles start to become insensitive to $\zeta_c$ while the total electron thermal energy increases with increasing $|\zeta_c|$.
+However, $\alpha_{Ki}$ gets smaller at large values of $|\zeta_c|$, as the variations in the ion profiles start to become insensitive to $\zeta_c$ while the electron thermal energy increases with increasing $|\zeta_c|$.

-The parametric variations of $\alpha_{Ki}$ and the maximum ion kinetic energy $\mathcal{K}_{max}$ are of practical interest in many laser-plasma interaction scenarios, such as for optimizing ion acceleration schemes. $\alpha_{Ki}$ denotes the efficiency with which electron thermal energy is transferred to the ions. $\mathcal{K}_{max}$ can be obtained from $Q_f$ using,
+The parametric variations of $\alpha_{Ki}$ and the maximum ion kinetic energy $\mathcal{K}_{\rm max}$ are of practical interest in many laser-plasma interaction scenarios, such as for optimizing ion acceleration schemes. $\alpha_{Ki}$ denotes the efficiency with which electron thermal energy is transferred to the ions. $\mathcal{K}_{\rm max}$ can be obtained from $Q_f$ using,

-Since $P_f = Q_f$, the parametric variation of $Q_f$ in fig.\ref{fig:paramVarPlots}$(b)$ also indicates the variation of the maximum energy of the accelerated ions.
+Since $P_f = Q_f$, the parametric variation of $Q_f$ in Fig.~\ref{fig:paramVarPlots}$(b)$ also indicates the variation of the maximum energy of the accelerated ions.

-For low values of $\eta$ and $|\zeta_c|$, the rapid electron heating creates large electron-ion charge separation as observed in regimes $II$ and $III$ in the Secs.\ref{sec:lowEta} and \ref{sec:highEta}.
-With increasing $\eta$ and $|\zeta_c|$ the charge separation, and consequently the total electrostatic energy relative to the thermal energy in the plasma $\left(\alpha_E\right)$, decreases, as observed in figure \ref{fig:alphaPlots}$(b)$.
+For low values of $\eta$ and $|\zeta_c|$, the rapid electron heating creates large electron-ion charge separation as observed in regimes $(II)$ and $(III)$ in the Secs.~\ref{sec:lowEta} and \ref{sec:highEta}.
+With increasing $\eta$ and $|\zeta_c|$ the charge separation, and consequently the total electrostatic energy relative to the thermal energy in the plasma $\left(\alpha_E\right)$, decreases, as observed in Fig.~\ref{fig:alphaPlots}$(b)$.
 As the plasma profiles saturate for